01 of 09

 09 of 09

 The sugar syrup will turn golden at this stage.
-Honey color produces a light caramel, while amber is a darker, fuller caramel.
+A honey color produces a light caramel, while an amber-colored syrup makes for a darker, fuller-tasting caramel.
 Anything darker than amber will result in a slightly burnt taste.
-Be careful at this stage because it's really easy to overheat and burn your candy once you've reached the caramelization stage.
+Be careful: It's extremely easy to overheat and burn your candy once you've reached the caramelization stage.
 Cleaning up burnt caramel can be a sticky endeavor.
 But caramel made just right is a rich treat.